dimanikulin/dimanikulin/incubator/HowToPublish.md

 ### Choose day and time
 Please select proper day and time for a publication.
 I publish usually on Monday and Thussday.
 It is usually 10AM - 3PM my local time, Ukrainian.
-Defintly not at morning and an night
+Defintly not at morning and an night please notice on holidays you will have less viewes for summer you mush less viewes/reactions

 ### Choose frequency of publication
 I use 1-2 per week.